jackgregory/mapbox-navigation-android/docs/eh_v3.md

     fun getEdgeShape(edgeId: Long): List<Point>?

     /**
-     * Gets the metadata of the EHorizon Edge
+     * Returns Graph Edge meta-information for the given GraphId of the edge.
+     * If edge with given edgeId is not accessible, returns null
      * @param edgeId
      *
      * @return EHorizonEdgeMetadata